• Skip to primary navigation

 • SI Parent Guides

-Home / Articles / Family Fun / 15 Staten Island Museums That Are Great for Families
+Home / Articles / Family Fun / 15 Staten Island Museums and Cultural Centers That Are Great for Families

-15 Staten Island Museums That Are Great for Families
+15 Staten Island Museums and Cultural Centers That Are Great for Families

-15 Staten Island Museums That Are Great for Families
+15 Staten Island Museums and Cultural Centers That Are Great for Families

 Getty Images

-15 Staten Island Museums That Are Great for Families
+15 Staten Island Museums and Cultural Centers That Are Great for Families

-Museums are fantastic spots for informal learning, perfect for both kids and adults—and Staten Island has plenty of museums that your family will love!
-Not only are they a great educational experience, but they’re a blast too!
+Museums are fantastic spots for informal learning, perfect for both kids and adults, and Staten Island has plenty of museums that your family will love!
+Not only are they a great educational experience, but they’re also a lot of fun.
 With a variety ranging from history museums to nature centers and more, you’re sure to find a place that every member of your family will enjoy.
 Check out our guide to art museums, history museums, cultural museums, and beyond!

 Snug Harbor’s Staten Island Museums Have Something for Everyone